christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -The "Dorian Greeks" who destroyed Mycenae (c.
 1200 BC) were steppe nomads and Scythian-Sarmatians.\
 -Persia’s Achaemenids (705–330 BC) - Saka (Scythian) clan.\
 -The Etruscan Tarquin dynasty (616 BC) - Scythian rulers of Rome.
 Tarquin = Tarkhu (Scythian: "Ruler").
 Servius Tullius = Tulli (Scythian: "Wolf Clan").\
--The Alani (100 BC - 450 AD) - the purest, highest-ranking Scythian tribe.
+-The Alani (100 BC - 450 AD) - Alan = Aryan.
+They were the purest, highest-ranking Scythian tribe.
 They are the core of the Sarmatian confederation whose royal house ultimately produced the Julio-Claudians (Julius Caesar/Asander) (interesting fact: legendary King Arthur is a corrupted memory of an Alani Warlord (Artorius), one of the military Kšatrapatis sent from the Bosphorus to secure the lucrative tin and iron mines of Britain after the Flavian consolidation).\
 -The Khazars (600 AD to 950 AD) - "Ashkenaz" people who controlled the Eurasian trade routes.
 The Ashkenazi Jews are the Scythian managerial class who maintained the forged chronology and trade networks for the Bosphoran heirs.
 Their state conversion to Judaism was a geopolitical alignment with the Calami (Jewish) financial proxies to solidify control over Eurasian gold and slave routes.

 The Mitanni exercised hegemony over a pan-Eurasian empire.
 The Hittites,